14 Prime Facts About Amazon

 When same-day Prime service was instituted in Manhattan, the company claims one customer got their item in a record 23 minutes.
 (It was an Easy-Bake Oven.)

-Positive reviews are the currency of books on Amazon; a cluster of praise can often be a deciding factor in whether or not to hit "Add to Cart."
+Positive reviews are the currency of books on Amazon; a cluster of praise can often be a deciding factor in whether or not a customer decides to click "Add to Cart."
 In 2012, an Oklahoma business came under fire for offering four and five-star reviews in exchange for fees—up to $999 for 50 glowing endorsements.
-Similar services are currently being sued by Amazon on the grounds the company has policies against manipulating reviews.
+Similar services were sued by Amazon on the grounds the company has policies against manipulating reviews.

 You’ll find MacBooks, Apple TV, and other Apple products on Amazon, but there’s a very poor chance you’ll see a new iPhone offered.
 That’s because the companies don’t appear to see eye-to-eye in business matters, and possibly because Amazon’s Kindle offerings are competing for tablet market share with Apple’s iPad line.
 (Used phones are available via third-party sellers.)